Skip to main content

 • Contracts quoting a daily or weekly rate should be based on an assumed 46 week period for annual income.

-• Applicants employed through recruitment agencies will not be accepted unless a two year track record in the same line of work can be established.
-Those employed under zero hour contracts will not be accepted.
+• Applicant's income will not be accepted unless a 2 year track record working within the same line of work can be established.

 Credit scoring